R2 Zoning NYC Single Family Residential District

 4,000 square feet X .5 = 2,000 square feet (Maximum House size)

-In this example we can build a house that is 2,000 square feet or less (2,000 is the maximum).
+In this example, we can build a house that is 2,000 square feet or less (2,000 is the maximum house size).
 There are certain zoning deductions you can get that change from zone to zone, for example a cellar does not count for FAR but a basement does.
 We will not go into that level of detail here but sometimes you can discount certain parts of the house like a boiler room.
 If you have a cellar it does not count for the zoning square footage but a basement would.
 Please be aware there is a difference between cellar and basement.
 A basement does count for zoning square footage.

 So we now know we can build a 2,000 square foot house on a 4,000 square foot R2 lot.

-In this last diagram you can see the buildable area previously established and the house footprint is a little smaller.
-Although the house can be located anywhere in the buildable area I located it at the front yard 15 foot line.
+In the next diagram, you can see the buildable area and the house footprint is a little smaller.
+Although the house can be located anywhere in the buildable area, I located it at the front yard 15 foot line.
 I left a large rear yard and we made one of the side yards a little bigger by aligning the side of the house with the 8 foot side yard because I wanted a little extra on the other side yard.

-As an architect I study zoning very closely.
+As an architect, I study zoning very closely.
 NYC Zoning is complicated and quite involved.
-In this article we reviewed some of the basic Zoning Codes with regards to residential zoning district R2.
+In this article, we reviewed some of the basic Zoning Codes with regards to residential zoning district R2.
 This analysis does not assume to cover every possible issue and condition, but provide a general overview.
 This post does not substitute the NYC Zoning Resolution.
-If you truly want to understand the zoning of a property you can get an Architectural Zoning Analysis.
+You can learn more from the Department of City Planning R2 Regulations.

 Thank You for reading our post on R2 Zoning in NYC.

 I hope this was helpful.
 You can leave questions or comments below.
-If you want to discuss a specific project please feel free to contact Fontan Architecture directly or learn more about our private house architectural services.
-We will be happy to see if we can help.
+If you want to discuss a specific project you can contact Fontan Architecture directly.
+If you want to understand the zoning of a property you can get an Architectural Zoning Analysis.

 Author Jorge Fontan AIA